or18/RubiksSolverDemo/README.md

 <br>

 # **Overview**
 This is an online solver for speedcubers that uses specific methods such as CFOP and ZZ.
-It is designed to perform solution searches for techniques like cross, X-Cross, and EOCross.
+It is designed to perform solution searches for techniques like cross, XCross, and EOCross.
 Additionally, it supports the search for some algorithms for the last layer.

 # **Basic Functions and Notes**

   - The following 13 solvers are currently available.

-    - **F2L Lite**: Lite solver for cross, X-cross, XX-cross, XXX-cross, and XXXX-cross.
+    - **F2L Lite**: Lite solver for cross, XCross, XXCross, XXXCross, and XXXXCross.
 Analyzer available.

     - **Pairing**: Lite solver for a free pair.
 Analyzer available.

-    - **Pseudo F2L Lite**: Lite solver for pseudo cross, X-cross, XX-cross, and XXX-cross.
+    - **Pseudo F2L Lite**: Lite solver for pseudo cross, XCross, XXCross, and XXXCross.
 Analyzer available.

     - **Pseudo Pairing**: Lite solver for a pseudo free pair.
 Analyzer available.

-    - **EOCross**: Lite solver for EOCross, X-EOCross, XX-EOCross, XXX-EOCross, and XXXX-EOCross.
+    - **EOCross**: Lite solver for EOCross, XEOCross, XXEOCross, XXXEOCross, and XXXXEOCross.
 Analyzer available.

     - **LL Substeps Lite**: Lite solver for last layer **CP**, **CO**, **EP**, and **EO**